How to Upgrade PostgreSQL Without Losing Data

 # On the new server, drop the subscription

-The bad: It's significantly more complex to set up.
-You need to handle:
+Cons: More complex to set up.
+We need to handle:

-• Sequences (they don't replicate — you need to manually sync them before cutover)
+- Sequences (they do not replicate — sync them manually before cutover)

-• DDL changes during the migration window (you need to apply them to both sides)
+- DDL changes during the migration window (apply to both sides)

 -- On the old server, grab current sequence values